ElevateHer was founded by Heidi M. Tringe and Erica Metzger Hare

 Graphic Designer

-Vicki Kuskowski has been working as a graphic designer since 1998.
-Early in her career, her love of books led her to the New York publishing industry where she worked on staff as a book designer for St. Martin’s Press and Perseus Books Group.
+Vicki Kuskowski is an established graphic designer with over 25 years of experience.
+She is a graduate of Wesleyan University, with a B.A. in English and French studies.
+Early in her career, Vicki’s love of books led her to the New York publishing industry where she worked on staff as a book designer for St. Martin’s Press and the Perseus Books Group.
 In 2001 she migrated to California and became a senior artist at the University of California Press.
-To this day, she continues to design books on a freelance basis for a variety of publishers.

-When a marketing manager position opened for the herbal tincture company Urban Moonshine in 2015, Vicki jumped at the opportunity.
-Urban Moonshine was acquired by Traditional Medicinals tea in 2017 and she became a senior designer for both brands.
+When a marketing manager position opened for the herbal tincture company Urban Moonshine in 2015, she jumped at the opportunity.
+Vicki currently works as senior designer for the organic herbal tea company Traditional Medicinals, the second largest producer of bagged tea in the U.S.